wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.1 - 2014/02/08 =
+* Feature - Special Characters Within near match.
+Query strings that CONTAINS a special character eg d'E return all matches found for d'e and de.
+* Feature - Special Characters Prepend and Append near match e.g. Query (Purple) will return all matches found for (Purple) and Purple.
+* Tweak - Settings admin panel Tweak.
+Added SEO Plugin Focus Keyword Activation setting only shows when the Predictive Search Focus Keyword Feature is ON.
+* Tweak - Updated the Focus Keyword text on Settings tab to be more descriptive and useful.
+* Tweak - Updated the Predictive Search box dropdown message 'Keep typing ... when no results found to a more helpful dialog.
+* Tweak - Framework load time.
+Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Tweak - All switch text to show as Uppercase.
+* Tweak - Tested 100% compatible with WordPress version 3.8.1
+* Tweak - Tested 100% compatible with WP e-Commerce version 3.8.13.3
+* Credit - Thanks to Mylene for pointing out the Special Characters Within issue.
+* Credit - Thanks to Scott Lesh for pointing out the Special characters Prepend and Append issue

 = 2.1.0 - 2013/12/19 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
 * Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.